cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 In this document we will show the detailed solution for **Milestone 1** only.

-### Milestone 1: Serve Multiple Applications once (no rotation)
+### Milestone 1: Serve K8s secrets to multiple applications once (no rotation)

 #### Design

-Run Secrets Provider as a **Job** using the same solution for init container.
+Run Secrets Provider as a **Job**.
+Once the Job's pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
+It will then fetch all the K8s secrets denoted with a specific label and update them with the Conjur secrets they require.

 ###### How this answers the requirements?

-For Milestone 1, running as a **Job** allows separation from apps deployment and serve multiple apps at once.
+Running as a **Job** allows separation from apps deployment and serve multiple apps at once.
 When Secrets Provider finishes updating the K8s secrets, the **Job** completes successfully.

-For Milestone 2, running continuously as a **Deployment** or **Sidecar** allows listening on changes and handling them accordingly.

-For Milestone 3, running by the app as **Init Container** or **Sidecar** allows writing and updating the secrets to files in a shared volume with the app.

 ###### What benefits does this solution provide?